Dear 5S Parent(s)/Guardian(s), April 19, 2026

 WHAT YOU CAN HELP WITH AT HOME: Please check the daily planner, and have your child show you his/her finished homework.
 If there is no math homework, please remind them to hop on IXL math (or Xtra math) for at least 10 minutes or review basic multiplication and division facts through 12s.
 At the end of each chapter, when you see “study for test”, students should use their math folder with student activity pages, homework pages, and pre-tests as study materials.

-PROJECTS: HABITS OF MIND – Students are learning nine of the Habits of Mind to better learn how we can become a community of learners.
+PROJECTS: HABITS OF MIND – Students have learned nine of the Habits of Mind to better learn how we can become a community of learners.
 Each lesson, students write the definition of the habit of mind, reflect when they have demonstrated that habit of mind, and they set a goal to use that habit of mind in school this year.
 They have put together an electronic book (aka: e-book) using Book Creator on their school Chromebooks.
 They will share the e-books with you at a later time.
 They will be presenting their projects to their classmates and other PSD students as well.

 WHAT YOU CAN HELP WITH AT HOME: Please have them share the Habits of Mind we have covered and why it’s important we learn about the Habits of Mind (Taking Responsible Risks, Persistence, Listening with Empathy, and Managing Impulsivity today)